jumakki/esphome-ensto/README.md

 Electricity price can be tracked internally in Home Assistant, but thermostat supports also reading the price of consumed electricity directly from the thermostat.

-Current electricity price can be sent to thermostat, for example, with following automation, which sets day price at 07:00 to 0.31€/kWh and night price at 22:00 to 0.28€/kWh.
-Thermostat supports prices with only 2 decimals.
+Current electricity price can be sent to thermostat, for example, with following automation, which sets day price at 07:00 to 0.0631€/kWh and night price at 22:00 to 0.0280€/kWh.
+Thermostat supports prices with 4 decimals.
 Currency is Euro (€) with `energy_unit_id` value 1 (See [Exposed services](#exposed-services) for other options).

+> [!NOTE]
+> Official mobile App only supports prices with 2 decimals.
+Values written from Home Assistant will show as 100 times higher in official App.

 > [!NOTE]
 > The full name of kWh price service depends on the name of used ESPHome node.
 In example below it is `esphome-ensto` causing full service name to be `esphome.esphome_ensto_set_ensto1_kwh_price`.